European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-faqs.md

 ## FAQs for DSPs

-Here are some frequently asked questions for DSPs.
+Here are some frequently asked questions for demand-side platforms (DSPs).

 - [How do I know which decryption key to apply to an EUID?](#how-do-i-know-which-decryption-key-to-apply-to-an-euid)
 - [Where do I get the decryption keys?](#where-do-i-get-the-decryption-keys)